 MEPs slam UK for violating EU police database

-A group of MEPs in the European Parliament's civil liberties committee are demanding the UK severe all ties to an EU police database, in the wake of EUobserver's revelations of widespread abuse - posing further possible complications on Brexit talks.
+A group of MEPs in the European Parliament's civil liberties committee are demanding the UK sever all ties to an EU police database, in the wake of EUobserver's revelations of widespread abuse - posing further possible complications on Brexit talks.

 The UK is not part of the passport-free Schengen zone but was granted partial access to the so-called Schengen Information System (SIS) database.

-Note: This piece was updated on 10 January 2020 at 13:33 to include a statement from the UK government